nonplayer/hammercrawl/hc_world_bible.md

 **Main Belief:** To Be perfect, one must be Fresh

-A splinter sect that left the orthodox church of Gary after discovering what they refer to as the New Accords of Freshness, buried in ancient debris very close to the original site of Gary's first testament.
+A splinter sect that left the orthodox church of Gary after discovering what they refer to as the **New Accords of Freshness**, buried in ancient debris very close to the original site of Gary's first testament.
 They are known to live by The Freshness, so much so that some cells of this sect have chosen the lifestyle of paleo-cannibalism.

 (TBD)